Evaluating neural network explanation methods using hybrid documents and morphological agreement: Experiments

 \subsection{Hybrid document experiment}

-For the hybrid document experiment, we use the 20 newsgroups corpus (topic classification) and reviews from the yelp dataset challenge (binary sentiment analysis).
-We train five DNNs per corpus: a GRU \cite{cho2014properties}, an LSTM \cite{hochreiter1997long}, a 1-D CNN with global max pooling, a Quasi-GRU (QGRU), and a Quasi-LSTM (QLSTM).
-The Quasi-RNNs are 1-D CNNs with a feature-wise gated recursive pooling layer \cite{bradbury2016quasi}.
-All (Q)RNNs are bidirectional.
-See supplementary for details.
+For the hybrid document experiment, we use the 20 newsgroups corpus (topic classification) \cite{lang1995newsweeder} and reviews from the 10th yelp dataset challenge (binary sentiment analysis)\footnote{\url{www.yelp.com/dataset\_challenge}}.
+We train five DNNs per corpus: a bidirectional GRU \cite{cho2014properties}, a bidirectional LSTM \cite{hochreiter1997long}, a 1D CNN with global max pooling \cite{collobert2011natural}, a bidirectional Quasi-GRU (QGRU), and a bidirectional Quasi-LSTM (QLSTM).
+The Quasi-RNNs are 1D CNNs with a feature-wise gated recursive pooling layer \cite{bradbury2016quasi}.
+Word embeddings are $\mathbb{R}^{300}$ and initialized with pre-trained GloVe embeddings \cite{pennington2014glove}\footnote{\url{http://nlp.stanford.edu/data/glove.840B.300d.zip}}.
+The main layer has a hidden size of 150 (bidirectional architectures: 75 dimensions per direction).
+For the QRNNs and CNN, we use a kernel width of 5.
+In all five architectures, the resulting document representation is projected to 20 (resp. two) dimensions using a fully connected layer, followed by a softmax.
+See supplementary material for details on training and regularization.

-After training, we create hybrid documents and classify them.
+After training, we sentence-tokenize the test sets, shuffle the sentences, concatenate ten sentences at a time and classify the resulting hybrid documents.
 Documents that are assigned a class that is not the gold label of at least one constituent word are discarded (yelp: $<$ 0.1\%; 20 newsgroups: 14\% - 20\%).
 On the remaining documents, we use the explanation methods from \secref{explanation-methods} to find the maximally relevant word for each prediction.
-Our random baseline samples the maximally relevant word from a uniform distribution.
+The random baseline samples the maximally relevant word from a uniform distribution.

 For reference, we also evaluate on a \textbf{human judgment} benchmark (\citet{mohseni2018human}, \tabref{experiments-results}, C11-C15).
 It contains 188 documents from the 20 newsgroups test set (classes sci.med and sci.electronics), with one manually created list of relevant words per document.
-We discard documents that are incorrectly classified (20\% - 27\%) and define: $\mathrm{hit}(\phi, \mathbf{X}) = 1_{\mathrm{rmax}(\mathbf{X}, \phi) \in \mathrm{gt}(\mathbf{X})}$, where $\mathrm{gt}(\mathbf{X})$ is the manual ground truth.
-See supplementary for details.
+We discard documents that are incorrectly classified (20\% - 27\%) and define: $\mathrm{hit}(\phi, \mathbf{X}) = \mathbb{I}[\mathrm{rmax}(\mathbf{X}, \phi) \in \mathrm{gt}(\mathbf{X})]$, where $\mathrm{gt}(\mathbf{X})$ is the manual ground truth.